China's Li flies into UK to talk trade, seal deals worth $30 bln

 Li arrives on Monday, but his main schedule is on Tuesday and Wednesday, after which he is due to fly to Greece for a June 19-21 visit.

-In Greece, Li is expected to focus on the debt-ridden country's privatisation programme and the opportunities it offers Chinese firms.
+In Greece, Li is expected to focus on the debt-ridden country's privatization programmer and the opportunities it offers Chinese firms.